openshift/enhancements/enhancements/management-workload-partitioning.md

 with workload partitioning enabled or disabling workload partitioning.
-Therefore, in the initial implementation, after the admission hook determines that partitioning is enabled for a given target it will always modify pods with that target, even if new nodes are added to the cluster without the configuration to provide the associated resource type.
+Therefore, in the initial implementation, after the admission hook determines that partitioning is enabled for a given workload type it will always modify pods with that workload type, even if new nodes are added to the cluster without the configuration to provide the associated resource type.
 This is likely to result in unschedulable workloads, but we expect the resulting error message to explain the problem well enough for admins to recover.
 Future work may make this more flexible.

 We are not prepared to commit to an installer API for this feature in this initial implementation.
 Therefore, we will document how to create